 Our vertebral column has 33 vertebrae joined with tendons and ligaments at the facet joints.
 Intervertebral discs separate these vertebrae.
 These discs contain a jelly-like substance that cushions and helps ease the movement of each vertebra.

-How is Degenerative Disc Disease Diagnosed?
+How Is Degenerative Disc Disease Diagnosed?

 Only by ruling out other probable causes can doctors make a diagnosis.
 The doctor will take a thorough medical history and carry out a physical examination.
 Magnetic Resonance Imaging (MRI) examinations may be performed, but it is crucial to mention that an MRI cannot detect degenerative disc disease.
 For example, some persons have severe pain but no radiologic abnormalities, whereas others may have indications of disc degeneration but no symptoms.
 An MRI should be done with other diagnostic criteria to rule out other possible causes of pain.